IntuitiveHarmony/party-dots/README.md

 >npm i
 >```
 >
 >3.
 Using the SHA keys in the chart below, pull up the version of the code you want to explore.
+(This is prompt 3)
 >
 >```
 >git checkout ef2c7ce652c224bc41a17110f78db338c137ada4